bigeasy/strata/diary.md

+## Sat Oct 16 03:23:25 CDT 2021

+Have it in my head that all keys should be composite, the should be arrays, since all the downstream applications use them only as arrays, since the first downstream application is Amalgamate and Memento and Locket are based on Amalgmate while IndexedDB is based on Memento.

+Then things like partitioning can be based on a slice of the key, not on a set of functions that do one thing or another, but I'd still have to think it all through to get it to work.
+Well, I could transition slowly allowing something like partitioning continue to be opaque functions, not changing the code, but starting to change other things into parameters.

+It would be significant change and I wouldn't feel it until I worked through the dependencies.
+I'd want to walk things back out if it didn't make things significantly easier to understand and document.

+But, it feels like the sort of change I'm going to think about for a couple months before I finally break down and do it and then forget it was every any other way.
+It may seem like a lot of work now, but there is already so much cruft, like the `branch` versus `leaf` comparators, and I don't know of any other way to make those work yet, no other application has arrisen outside of composite keys, while new uses of the compside keys keep presenting themselves.

+If I were more intelligent I'd reason about it, and when I've made the change the reasons will be obvious.
+What's the word for this?
+Epistimic?
+I don't know until I see it in the code.

+Anyway, insisting on compound keys means rewriting all the tests.
+It is a lot of work and I can't see all the implications for the downstream applications form here.

+## Sat Oct 16 03:12:02 CDT 2021

+Starting to wish I'd avoided the parallel writes since I believe the Fracture/Turnstile logic to be unnecessarily expensive.
+In the downstream applications, when we are writing out the user writes we are writing to the write-ahead log, which is always just a single append.
+When we are writing to the filesystem it is in the background.
+Probably faster to do the writes in a simpler single queue somehow.

 ## Sat Nov 21 17:15:15 CST 2020

 Before this is over, I'm going to want some way to share turnstiles.